 We seek to exploit an investment edge that is both analytical and behavioural in nature.
 Being long term in outlook, concentrated, and benchmark agnostic allows us to ask the right questions.
-Our cash-flow focus, awareness of time and resource constraints, and strong emphasis on investor culture allows us to answer analytical questions in a more robust, and consistent, fashion.
+Our cash-flow focus, awareness of time and resource constraints, and strong emphasis on investor culture allows us to answer analytical questions in a more robust, and consistent fashion.

-The fund is benchmark agnostic in terms of stock selection, which allows us to invest without restriction and take meaningful positions in companies on a forward-looking fundamental basis (rather than be beholden to the skews of global equity indices).
+Our approach is benchmark agnostic in terms of stock selection, which allows us to invest without restriction and take meaningful positions in companies on a forward-looking fundamental basis (rather than be beholden to the skews of global equity indices).
 Instead, we choose what we consider to be the very best businesses regardless of sector classification or geographic listing.

 “Investors can look to a high-conviction portfolio of 'cheap endurables' owned for the long term that provides the potential for resilient returns.
 We are benchmark agnostic with a focus on stock-specific risk.” - Giles Parkinson, Fund Manager, Global Equities

 For further information on the risks and risk profiles of our funds, please refer to the relevant KIID and Prospectus.

 The value of an investment and any income from it can go down as well as up and can fluctuate in response to changes in currency and exchange rates.
 Investors may not get back the original amount invested.

 We need to talk about capture ratios

 Giles Parkinson explains why a simple, but underused, metric can help investors judge portfolio manager skill.

 Risk: Adjusting returns

 Thinking about risk as losing money and the trade-offs involved in assessing risk and return.